 With three breast-fed babies who all had acid-reflux, gripe water has saved my sanity on many a day and long, long, long night.
 I went off dairy, onions, broccoli – you name it, and they would still get reflux.
-But once given the gripe water, I found that it would almost instantly soothe their stomachs, even in the middle of the night, and help them to stop crying or go back to sleep.
+But once given the gripe water, I found that it would almost instantly soothe my babies’ upset stomachs, even in the middle of the night, and help them to stop crying or go back to sleep.
 It should be called a mama’s miracle instead!

 But, once I started really reading labels, I found my go-to gripe water’s second ingredient, after water, was high fructose corn syrup.
 It’s not exactly something I want to be pumping down my newborn baby’s stomach, so I started reading about which herbs help to soothe colicky babies and upset tummies.
 Here’s what I found:

 Safety Note: As with anything you would give your baby to ingest, please check with your pediatrician first to be sure it’s something that is safe for your baby.
 I am not a doctor and I make no promises or medical claims.
 Herbal medicine has less side effects than chemical medicine, but it is still medicine and should be taken safely.

 Fennel is a perennial herb found in the Mediterranean that is commonly used as medicine to treat colic in babies.
 Though it hasn’t been proven with scientific research, the anecdotal evidence says that it helps to relax the colon to release trapped gas and decrease respiratory track secretions (source: WebMD).
 According to my new fav book, Natural Healing Wisdom and Know-How (where to buy), Fennel also helps to decrease obesity, water retention, urinary tract problems, indigestion, and colic and it even has hormonal properties that can increase a mother’s milk supply.